Loan Closing Advisor FAQs

 You should correct all errors in the system of record so that the submitted XML file always represents the data contained within the source system.

 Yes.
-The following are needed to evaluate your UCD XML file:
+These are represented by the red General Info messages.
+The following are needed to assess your UCD XML file:

 - Loan Purpose Type